- Practice Areas

 If the large trucking companies you will be facing in court are legally defending their case within an hour of the accident, shouldn’t you be too?
 Call an Orange County truck collision lawyer to help you preserve the evidence and protect your side of the case.
 Truck accident cases involve lots of moving parts and complicated factors.
 It is important to be proactive to ensure that you receive fair compensation.

 Damages are the award granted to the party in order to compensate them for a loss or injury.
 Doctor’s visits, time lost from work, lost income, property damage, and pain and suffering are all examples of expenses for which you can be compensated.
 Some of these costs, like medical bills, are easy to calculate while others, such as mental anguish, are less concrete.
-Hiring an experienced Orange County personal injury lawyer can help maximize your claim to help rebuild your life.
+Hiring an experienced personal injury lawyer in Orange County can help maximize your claim to help rebuild your life.

 Pain and suffering isn’t an easy thing to measure, so the court will instead use a “pain multiplier” to come up with a number.
 The pain multiplier will be used in a formula to calculate an appropriate amount of compensation for your pain and suffering.
 When you file a personal injury claim with our law firm, we can help you determine a rough estimate for what that compensation may look like prior to litigation.